The Human Truth Foundation

 Health:

 Djibouti has some poor policies and cultural issues which cause some public health problems.
-Djibouti comes in the best 20 when it comes to its alcohol consumption rate28.
-It does better than average when it comes to its adolescent birth rate29 and in its smoking rate30 (but high for Africa).
-Djibouti doesn't do so well in other areas.
+Djibouti comes in the best 20 in terms of its alcohol consumption rate28.
+It does better than average in its adolescent birth rate29 and in its smoking rate30 (but high for Africa).
+But, there's bad news too.
 Djibouti does worse than average in its fertility rate14 (still low for Africa), its immunizations take-up31 and in its average life expectancy11.
 The prevalence of overweight adults has increased by 14% during the past 40 years.
+Life expectancy in Djibouti improved by +7.6yrs in the 30 years from 1990, on par with the global average improvement of +7.9yrs.
+Djibouti's peak fertility rate was 6.86 in 1971.

 Years11